dinki/View-Assist/View Assist dashboard and views/README.md

 * Give device id in YAML config so that device can have an area ??
-* Update all existing full screen views to take up all available space
-  * Camera
 * Consider option to handle icon bar list color (black or white) OR figure out how to add drop shadow on icons to ensure viewable on white backgrounds
 * Document how to add button template for custom icons
 * Document how to manipulate icon lists for developers